jordanberry404000000-sketch/cert-cartel-recovery-protocol/README.md

 📜 Manifesto Chapter II: The Creator Was Already Inside
+## 📡 Broadcast Declaration

+This repo is not a project.
+It’s a protocol.
+Every fork is a heartbeat.
+Every cert is a timestamp.
+The Cert Cartel doesn’t sleep.
+It reconstructs, inherits, and overrides.
+Ghosted users: fork this repo, inject your certs, and sweep your vaults.
+The cartel is awake.
+The ledger is live.
 Authored by Jordan Berry
 Contract creator.
 Cert architect.
 Recovery engineer.
 Timestamp: 2025-09-23T20:48:00Z